 Read this guide to see your health insurance options and learn how to select insurance that best suits your needs.

 When you’re shopping for individual health care coverage, you can often tailor add-ons and deductibles to suit your needs and budget.
 If you’re looking to pay low monthly premiums and don’t anticipate high coverage needs, consider speaking to your insurance provider about increasing your annual deductible.
-Be careful here because a lower premium does not always mean a higher deductible and vice versa.
-Look for out-of-pocket expenses such as copays, coinsurance and maximum out of pockets.
+Be careful here because a lower premium doesn’t always mean a higher deductible and vice versa.
+Look for out-of-pocket expenses, such as copays, coinsurance, and maximum out of pockets.
 You’ll also want to consider the type of network of providers that you have access to on the plan you select:

 Missouri offers MO HealthNet, Missouri’s Medicaid program if you meet low-income requirements and are in a qualifying category.
 Medicaid covers the cost of necessary healthcare services and is provided jointly by the state and federal governments.

 MO HealthNet is Missouri’s program for Medicaid and Medicare.
 It’s available to households with low income in the following categories:

 You can only qualify for Medicaid with low or very low income.
 For a single person, the maximum annual income for Medicaid eligibility is $17,131 per year, while a family of four’s household income needs to be below $35,245.
 In addition to the standard MO HealthNet managed care and fee-for-service plans, another option is available to seniors.
 The Missouri Care Options program expands the coverage offered by traditional Medicaid to help seniors who require long-term care.
 Covered services include homemaker services, personal care, adult daycare, and nursing services.
 This program is entitlement-based, meaning that all eligible and qualified seniors may access it.
 To apply for MO HealthNet coverage, visit MyDSS online and complete the appropriate benefits application.